danb235/migraticon/README.md

 # migraticon
 A simple CLI tool to download your Hipchat emoticons and generate a YAML file.
 Use the YAML file to import your emoticons into Slack using [emojipacks](https://github.com/lambtron/emojipacks).

+Currently does not support hipchat accounts using Google Authentication.

 ## Demo

 ![demo](https://cloud.githubusercontent.com/assets/3709575/12863656/389bb0d0-cc2e-11e5-8a23-6cbec2b14776.gif)